Classification of radar targets using machine learning and deep learning

 TestLabels = onehotbatch(Testlabels, 1:num_classes)

-Let's bring the training and test data to the type DataLoader
+Let's put the training and test data into the type DataLoader and transfer them to the GPU.

-Important note: the model is trained on GPU as it speeds up the learning process many times over.
-If you need to use GPU - contact the managers, you will be allocated access to GPU.
-In the working directory will lie the weights of the already pre-trained network, transferred to CPU.
-After training the main network, you can view the network in CPU format by loading the corresponding weights into the model
+Important note: The model is trained on the GPU, as it speeds up the learning process many times.
+If you need to use a GPU, contact our managers, and you will be given access to the GPU.
+The working directory will contain the weights of the already pre-trained network transferred to the CPU.
+After training the main network, you can look at the network in the CPU format by loading the appropriate weights into the model.

 train_loader_lstm = DataLoader((data=train_features, label=TrainLabels), batchsize=BatchSize, shuffle=true);